 I’m glad you stopped by!
 We love sharing our homeschooling tips and craft ideas with you.
 This post may contain affiliate links.
 View the full disclosure statement for more details.
 Sign up for the Schooling a Monkey newsletter to gain access to even more homeschooling and craft ideas!

 PEEPS® are an essential part of Easter at our house.
-But this year, rather than simply eating the fluffy marshmallow goodness, we decided to make our PEEPS® experience a little more educational with PEEPS® candy science.
+But this year, rather than simply eating the fluffy marshmallow goodness, we decided to make our PEEPS® experience a little more educational with PEEPS® science experiments.

 We decided to conduct a series of easy STEM activities on the PEEPS®.
 We did both PEEPS® candy science experiments and some engineering experiments with our PEEPS® chicks.